 Varanasi Uttar Pradesh, India Travel Guide

-The heart of Varanasi lies along its more than 80 ghats, the stone steps leading down to the sacred Ganges River.
-These ghats are bustling centers of religious activity, daily life, and profound human experiences.
+The heart of Varanasi lies along its more than 80 ghats, the stone steps leading right down to the sacred Ganges River.
+These ghats are bustling centers of holy activity, daily life, and profound human experiences.

-Sarnath offers a peaceful contrast to Varanasi's bustle.
+Sarnath provides a tranquil contrast to Varanasi's bustle.

 Living historical monuments, each with unique history, rituals, and architecture.